 First drain the fluid end entirely.
-For D.S.G. valves, use the cage wrench to unscrew the cage from the seat.
-For Disc Valves unscrew the stem from the seat.
+For abrasion resistant valves, use the cage wrench to unscrew the cage from the seat.
+For disc valves unscrew the stem from the seat.
 Remove the cage, spring and valve from the fluid end.
-Attach the Aurora Pump, Aplex Series puller head to the puller stem, tighten their tapered threads with a pipe wrench applied to the knurled areas of the puller stem and head.
+Attach the Myers Aplex Series puller head to the puller stem, tighten their tapered threads with a pipe wrench applied to the knurled areas of the puller stem and head.
 Lower the stem and head into the fluid end and engage the threads of the head onto the seat threads.

 Using a 1/2" bar (or screwdriver), rotate the head clockwise and thread it fully onto the seat.
-But do NOT tighten.
+But do not tighten.